Temps are dropping, days are shortening, and we’re getting hungry for all things cozy and warm – let’s bust out those slow cookers!

-Temps are dropping, days are shortening, and I’m getting hungry for everything pumpkin and chili – pretty sure it’s all just a scheme of the universe to get us to bust out our slow cookers.
+Temps are dropping, days are shortening, and we’re getting hungry for all things cozy and warm – pretty sure it’s all just a scheme of the universe to get us to bust out our slow cookers.

-So today let’s dust off the crockpots slash slow cookers slash whatever you want to call them and get them to magically make us something delicious (and easy, alway always easy) for dinner.
+So today let’s dust off the crockpots slash slow cookers slash whatever you want to call them and get them to magically make us something delicious (and easy – always, always easy) for dinner.
 Magic + delicious + easy: this is how we roll around here.

-Let’s just address this right off the bat – there is absolutely a certain amount of food-fancy-ism in the cooking world related use of the slow cooker.
+Let’s just address this right off the bat – there is absolutely a certain amount of food-fancy-ism in the cooking world related to use of the slow cooker.
 Like, there are people in the world who are above it. 😭 I know, right?
 Does the slow cooker have a certain dowdy Midwestern vibe to it?
 Maybe a little bit.
 Maybe a lot.
 But does it make incredible meals that basically cook themselves?
 I repeat: INCREDIBLE MEALS THAT COOK THEMSELVES?
-Psh.
-I guess some people are too vain to appreciate this life-changing, time-saving magic, so we’ll just leave them be.
+This is life-changing, time-saving magic we’re talking about.

 Why it’s great for the slow cooker: The chicken shreds so easily right in the crockpot, and the long cooking time allows all the flavors to blend together into a really delicious flavor combo.
-My sister helped me test some of these recipes, and she (and her family) listed this one as their FAVORITE of all ten.
+The sausage gives it a hearty boost, too.
+YUM.
+It’s a good one!

 Why it’s great for the slow cooker: At the risk of sounding Midwestern-slow-cooker-dowdy, this is a classic “dump it in and forget it” recipe.
+Slow cooker beef always turns out incredibly moist and tender, and this did not disappoint.
 You should sear the exterior of the meat first for best results, but if it’s Monday morning and you’re on the way out the door – no. Not happening.
 This is a forgiving recipe that can work either way.
-It’s really convenient and yummy with polenta or mashed potatoes or pasta (click picture or title for the full recipe including the polenta)!
+It’s really convenient and yummy with polenta or mashed potatoes or pasta.

-Why it’s great for the slow cooker: It’s really quick to layer all the ingredients together, and then you can leave it all day until dinner.
-Easiest recipe on the list, for sure! (and a personal favorite of mine thanks to all those veggies and DA CHZZZ.)
+Why it’s great for the slow cooker: That’s right.
+Pasta.
+In the crockpot.
+It’s happening.
+So quick to layer all the ingredients together, and then you can leave it all day until dinner.
+Easiest recipe on the list, for sure! (and a personal favorite of mine thanks to all those veggies and cheese!)

 Why it’s great for the slow cooker: This is a go-to for me when we are entertaining because I can leave it cooking all day and then just pop it in the oven at the end for browning, right when our friends walk in the door.
 Also: because of the slow, long cooking time, the meat gets really tender and flavorful, and it’s really easy to shred right in the crockpot once it’s cooked.

 Why it’s great for the slow cooker: Maybe I’m starting to sound like a broken record here, but it’s easy!
 Also, the chicken becomes really moist and tender from all the liquids staying in the crockpot.
-To get a crispy skin at the end, you just need to put the chicken under the broiler for a little bit.
+It’ll create a bit of a broth right in the crockpot.
+Keep the veggies, broth, and some of the meat right in the crockpot and you’ll have your base for chicken noodle soup – just add the noodles!
+If you prefer to get a crispy skin at the end, you just need to put the chicken under the broiler for a little bit.

 Why it’s great for the slow cooker: This chili recipe is perfect for the crockpot because the meat gets so tender and flavorful over the long cooking time.
 My friend Ang introduced us to this recipe and it’s been a favorite in our little friend circle ever since – it’s a great have-people-over-and-put-chili-on-anything kind of meal.